afshinrahmati/OOP/README.md

 # Concept Of OOP

 ## 1.Encapsulation
+behind the  is not important for subclass what happen.
 Encapsulation is one of the fundamental principles of object-oriented programming (OOP) that is also applicable in TypeScript.
 It refers to the bundling of data (variables) and methods (functions) that operate on the data into a single unit or class.
 The primary goal of encapsulation is to restrict direct access to some of the